Samsung HW-N300 compact soundbar review

 The inputs (Optical and mini-jack AUX) while basic are sufficient for the majority users.
 The Optical input can also carry control signals from a TV and is automatically set-up to adjust the volume on any Samsung TV.
-This feature is similar to the HDMI ARC.

 Another fairly basic yet essential feature is the controls.
 4 LEDs located in the middle indicate which source is active, volume level and several other functions.
 You don’t always need the remote as there are basic controls on the unit’s right hand-side.

 While you can use Bluetooth to play audio from smartphones, tablets, etc., the rear USB port allows you to enjoy music BT connecting a media player or Hard-disc.
 Use remote to play/pause tracks, repeat (single, all, random) and skip to the next or previous tracks.